stucco/dev-setup/README.md

 To package a project into a jar file for deployment, you can run `sbt assembly` and submit the jar file using `storm jar /path/to/archive.jar class.of.Topology [args...]`.

 More information about submitting to a storm cluster can be found in the [storm command line client documentation](https://github.com/nathanmarz/storm/wiki/Command-line-client).

+## Notes

+### sbt on a Mac

+If `sbt` throws an error like `Error during sbt execution: java.lang.OutOfMemoryError: PermGen space`, you can create a `~/.sbtconfig` file with the following contents:

+    SBT_OPTS="-XX:MaxPermSize=512M"%

+This is only tested on the `brew` version of sbt on Mac OS.